JetBrains-Research/lca-baselines/ci-fixing/ci-fixing-benchmark/README.md

 3. jobs_awaiting.jsonl - list of awaiting jobs (normally should be empty)
 3. jobs_invalid.jsonl - list of invalid jobs (normally should be empty)

-Examples can be found in examples folder /mnt/data/shared-data/lca/CI-fix-benchmark/benchmark/out
+Examples can be found in the examples folder /mnt/data/shared-data/lca/CI-fix-benchmark/benchmark/out

 You can also just evaluate your results using method CIFixBenchmark.eval_jobs(result_filename=result_filename) passing jobs_ids.jsonl file.

-You can download dataset using CIFixBenchmark.get_dataset() method (example in the end of the file)
+You can download the dataset using CIFixBenchmark.get_dataset() method (example at the end of the file)